It used to be that you just had to worry about convincing kids to eat the fruits

 or lower.
 If they don't have thermostats, consider buying one for each.

 Properly Preparing Produce

 When you prepare fresh produce, these steps will help ensure that it's safe to

-with warm water and soap for at least 20 seconds, especially after using the
+warm water and soap for at least 20 seconds, especially after using the bathroom

 Keep raw meat, poultry, and seafood separate from produce and ready-to-eat foods.